vprusso/toqito/docs/contributing.rst

 - The function docstring follows the style guidelines as specified in `References in Docstrings`_.
 - Added lines should show up as covered in the :code:`pytest` code coverage report.
 See `Testing`_.
 - Code and tests for the new feature should follow the style guidelines as discussed in `Code Style`_.
-- Finally, if the new feature is a new module, it has to be listed alphabetically as :code:`autoapi/new_module/index` in :code:`autoapi_members.rst` available in the :code:`docs` folder.
-When Sphinx is run locally, the new module should then appear to be listed in the :code:`API Reference` page.
+- Finally, if the new feature is a new module, it has to be listed in :code:`docs/autoapi_members.rst` such that the new module appears in the :code:`API Reference` page due to :code:`sphinx-autoapi`.

 ---------------------